ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 .. note::

-    The above script assumes that the `guest` user has an ID of 1.
-In the unusual case of that not being so then the script will do nothing until it is adjusted.
+    The above script assumes that the `guest` user has an ID of 1 as is typical.
+Otherwise the script will do nothing until it is adjusted.
     Please feel free to contact us for assistance with that if required.

 Optimize an upgraded database (optional)
 """"""""""""""""""""""""""""""""""""""""